Town-of-Impostors/TownOfImpostors/README.md

 Go to your game directory and open BepInEx/config/org.bepinex.plugins.TownOfImpostors.txt.
 There you can set the hostname or IP of the server.
 Then set the server region to CUSTOM.

 ### Do my friends need to install the mod to play it together?
 Yes.
 Every player in the lobby must have the mod installed.
+Please don't use and play mods in unorganised public lobbies.

+### Can this mod work with other mods?
+I cannot guarantee that this mod will work with other mods.
+There will likely be conflicts.
+You will have to test yourself.

 ---